 Natalie grew up in sunny California and graduated from Columbia University with a BA in Economics.
 She began her radio career as a host of a live bilingual talk show on ICRT called Today's Woman.
-Since then, she has interviewed hundreds of interesting guests on her programs about Taiwan and China.
+Since then, she has interviewed countless fascinating guests on her programs about Taiwan and China.

 She was awarded Taiwan's most prestigious broadcasting award, the Golden Bell, three times as well as several international awards.
 In 2011, she won Taiwan's Golden Bell Award for Best Program Host on Social Issues.
 Her human trafficking documentary Freeing Taiwan Slaves won the 2011 Best Current Affairs Radio Documentary by the UK-based Association for International Broadcasting (AIB) and the Gold Medal for Best News Documentary at the 2012 NY Festivals.

-In 2013, Natalie's program Classic Shorts, which presents Chinese idioms and stories, won Best Feature at Taiwan's Golden Bell Awards and a Bronze Award for Best Educational Program at the 2014 NY Festivals.
+In 2013, Natalie's program Classic Shorts, which presents Chinese stories and poems, won Best Feature at Taiwan's Golden Bell Awards and a Bronze Award for Best Educational Program at the 2014 NY Festivals.
 In 2013, Natalie's documentary My Days at the Mental Ward was named Highly Commended Current Affairs Radio Documentary by the UK-based AIB and won a Silver Award for Best Program on Health/Medical Issues at the 2014 NY Festivals.
 In 2014, Natalie acted in and co-produced Lost in Dutch Formosa which won Best Radio Play at the Golden Bell Awards and was named High Commended Creative Feature at the UK-based AIB.
-Feel free to listen to her award-winning programs here .

 Natalie was on the jury for the 2013 and 2014 NY Festivals Radio Program & Promotion Awards.